gmcadams1/mastermind-solver/README.md

 # Mastermind Solver
-Efficiently solves any given Mastermind puzzle using a genetic algorithm described in the reference literature.
+Efficiently solves any Mastermind puzzle using a genetic algorithm described in the reference literature pdf.

-Also includes a completely random player for comparison, and a gameplay mode so the user can play the game themselves.
+Also includes a completely random player for comparison, and an interactive gameplay mode so the user can play the game themselves.

 ## Running
 Run the main method in class Driver to begin the program.
 You will first be presented with the following menu: